amiramm/redislabs-docs/content/platforms/pks/_index.md

  1. First, determine you administrator password.
 It is stored in an opaque k8s secret named after the REC name.
 In this example:
  ```
- $ kubectl get secret/rec-pks
+ $ kubectl get secret/rec-pks -o yaml
  ```
- A Typical response will include the following lines:
+ A typical response will include the following lines:
  ```

  apiVersion: v1